carboneio/carbone-sdk-node/README.md

 })
 ```

-The second way is to use the path of your local file.
-Using this method is the most safety way to avoid errors.
-Carbone engine deleted files which has not been used since a while.
-By using this method, if your file has been deleted, the SDK will automatically upload it again and return you the result.
+The second solution (and easiest one) is to write the path of your local file, not the template ID.
+By using this method, if your template does not exist or has been deleted, the SDK will automatically:
+* upload the template
+* generate the report
+* download the report as Buffer

 ```js
 const carboneSDK = require('carbone-sdk')('YOUR-API-KEY')